Sailing to Cartagena

 Not too shabby...

 That evening about 9, after a fresh lobster and fish feast, we set on for Cartagena.
+Normally, another day is spent in the islands, however Captain Ludwig was needing to make up for lost time due to the boat repairs and we left that evening.
 There wasn't enough wind to sail, so we chugged along by diesel into the night.
-Most went below to the bunks but I stayed on deck in a lounge chair, sleeping on and off through the night rain-free.
+Most went below to the bunks, but I stayed on deck in a lounge chair, sleeping on and off through the night rain-free.
 I awoke to stars and a brilliant moon several times, watching the swaying mast above me and rolling side to side on the deck chair with the plunging ship.
-Alber, one of the crew, shook me awake at some point to excitedly show me dolphins alongside the boat, jumping high into the air in the moonlight.
+Alber, one of the crew, shook me awake at some point in the night to excitedly show me dolphins alongside the boat, jumping high into the air in the moonlight.
 It was an epic night under the stars.

 I was quite happy to find out that I don't get seasick and didn't need any meds.
-Hearing stories and seeing others launching lobster all night required me to block thinking of it to avoid a sympathetic hurl.
+Hearing stories and seeing others launching lobster all night required me to block thinking of it however, to avoid a sympathetic hurling.

 The next day was spent avoiding sporadic rain amidst bright sun, the slow chugging rhythm of the diesel lulling one to drowsiness.

-16 bikes on this side of the ship, 5 on the other
+16 bikes under tarps on this side of the ship, 5 on the other

 Benjamin from France and Riccardo from Italy